DataStance1/Unemployment-in-Africa--10Alytics-Global-Hackathon/README.md

 # Unemployment-in-Africa--10Alytics-Global-Hackathon
-My submisssion for the 2023 10Alytics Global Hackathon
+My submission for the 2023 10Alytics Global Hackathon